eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 # Know Issues

 - flows cannot be loaded from a state file alone (the original route file must be loaded as well)
-- The internal state of the laneChangeModel is not saved
+- the internal state of the laneChangeModel is not saved
 - the internal state of the carFollowModel is not saved (not all models have this).
+- the exact position within a parkingArea is [not saved](https://github.com/eclipse-sumo/sumo/issues/16144)

 # Older Versions of SUMO